Health & Ingredients

 Date Action Status

-Jan 2025FDA revokes Red 3 authorizationβœ… Done β€” legally binding
+Jan 2025FDA revokes Red 3 authorizationDone β€” legally binding

-Apr 2025FDA announces phase-out of Big Six dyesβœ… Announced β€” voluntary request
+Apr 2025FDA announces voluntary phase-out of Big Six dyesAnnounced β€” voluntary request

-Mid 2026Nestlé completes dye elimination from US products⚑ In progress
+Mid 2026Nestle completes dye elimination from US productsIn progress

-Summer 2026General Mills eliminates dyes from cereals/school food⚑ In progress
+Summer 2026General Mills eliminates dyes from cereals and school foodIn progress

-2026Mars releases dye-free M&M's, Skittles, Starburst⚑ Rolling out
+2026Mars releases dye-free M&Ms, Skittles, StarburstRolling out

-End 2027FDA target date for Big Six voluntary phase-out⏳ Target β€” not enforced
+End 2026Original FDA target date for voluntary eliminationTarget β€” not enforced

-Jan 2027Red 3 compliance deadline for food⏳ Legally binding deadline
+Jan 2027Red 3 compliance deadline for food productsLegally binding

-Jan 2028Red 3 compliance deadline for drugs⏳ Legally binding deadline
+Jan 2028Red 3 compliance deadline for ingested drugsLegally binding

-The 8 Dyes Being Phased Out
+The 8 Dyes Being Affected

 Voluntary Phase-Out (Requested by FDA)

-• Red 40 (Allura Red / E129) β€” The most common synthetic dye in American candy.
-Found in Skittles, M&M's, Sour Patch Kids, and dozens more.
-Full list of products with Red 40
+• Red 40 (Allura Red / E129): The most widely used synthetic dye in American candy and food.
+Found in Skittles, M&Ms, Sour Patch Kids, Twizzlers, Swedish Fish, and hundreds more products.
+Red 40 accounts for roughly 40% of all food dye consumed in the US.
+See our full list of candy with Red 40.

-• Yellow 5 (Tartrazine / E102) β€” Common in yellow and green candy, also in Mountain Dew, mac & cheese, and chips
+• Yellow 5 (Tartrazine / E102): Common in yellow and green candy, Mountain Dew, mac & cheese, and snack chips.
+Has known cross-reactivity with aspirin sensitivity.

-• Yellow 6 (Sunset Yellow / E110) β€” Used in orange-toned candy and snacks
+• Yellow 6 (Sunset Yellow / E110): Used in orange-toned candy and snacks, including some Cheetos products and orange-flavored drinks.

-• Blue 1 (Brilliant Blue / E133) β€” Found in blue and some green candy
+• Blue 1 (Brilliant Blue / E133): The only FDA-approved blue dye widely used in food.
+Found in blue candies, some green candies (mixed with Yellow 5), and M&Ms.

-• Blue 2 (Indigo Carmine / E132) β€” Less common, used in some blue candies and pet food
+• Blue 2 (Indigo Carmine / E132): Less common than Blue 1, used in some blue candies, ice cream, and pet food.

-• Green 3 (Fast Green / E143) β€” Rare but used in some green candy and baked goods
+• Green 3 (Fast Green / E143): Rare in food.
+Used in some green-colored candies and baked goods.

 Also Being Phased Out

-• Orange B β€” Used primarily in hot dog casings
+• Orange B: Used primarily in hot dog casings.
+Very limited food applications.

-• Citrus Red 2 β€” Used to color the skin of some oranges
+• Citrus Red 2: Used to color the skin of some oranges.
+Not consumed in significant quantities.

 Which Candy Brands Are Reformulating?